• Skip to primary navigation

 From the first visit it was a favorite!
 This kind of small basin located only a few kilometers from Champéry is a real little corner of paradise!

-Since then, we have come back several times, whether to sleep in Barmaz’s canteen before leaving for the tour des dents blanche or simply to have something to eat.
+Since then, we have come back several times, whether to sleep in Barmaz’s canteen before leaving for the tour des dents blanches or simply to have something to eat.
 Each time we leave with the smile up to our ears (and the stomach much too full);)

 If you are preparing the Dents du Midi tour or one of its variants, we have created a complete guidebook in partnership with the association of the Dents du Midi tour.
 It will be your indispensable partner both in the preparation and on the trails of the tour 🙂